grief

 101 Self Care Techniques

 Here are 101 tools for practicing self-care!
-We’ve organized them by those that are somewhat more low-effort (things you can do from where you’re seated or while still fighting symptoms), to those that will require some planning, a trip outside, or considerable follow-through.
+We have organized them by those that are somewhat more low-effort (things you can do from where you’re seated or while still fighting symptoms), to those that will require some planning, a trip outside, or considerable follow-through.
 They’re also loosely sorted by their impact as well.
 Some tools exist in short-lived bursts and just refuel the tank, others will prompt more significant, life-sustaining change over the course of years.

 As always with trauma, not all of these suggestions will work for you.
 Some may be triggering or even exacerbate other mental health conditions.
 Use your discretion: take what you need and leave what you don’t.
-However, do keep in mind that just because something seems aversive or anxiety-inducing doesn’t mean it isn’t deeply needed or ultimately self-caring.
+However, do keep in mind that just because something seems aversive or anxiety-inducing does not mean it isn’t deeply needed or ultimately self-caring.
 This is especially true with the more involved actions.
 Not all will feel good as you complete them - in fact, few will.
 Despite this, the healing at completion is what’s worth the trial of pushing through the task.
-So pace yourself, but also challenge yourself to not object outright just because something sounds scary or hard.
-The most difficult things can sometimes be the things you need most!
+So, pace yourself, but also challenge yourself to not object outright just because something sounds scary or hard.
+The most difficult things can sometimes be the things we need most!
 Happy self-caring!

 Low Effort / Impact